DallanQ/lotr_duel_for_middle_earth/PlayersAid.md

 > Hobbit icon that looks like a pipe.

-(image of a feather."
+(image of a feather.)
 The Eagle symbol is an additional Race symbol that counts as 1 of the 6 required for the Support of the Races victory.

 (image of a Blue card with an upright yellow rectangle at the upper middle, a unit icon with a 1 on it in the middle.)
 When you play a Blue card, also place 1 Unit in any region.